Hard-007/Hard-007/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="ilustração de um computador" min-width="400px" max-width="200px" width="200px" align="right">

-- ☕ **Forever Learner**: Obsessed with bridging engineering principles (SDLC, UML) with clean code.
+- ☕ **Forever Learner**: Self-taught and obsessed with bridging engineering principles (SDLC, UML) with clean code.
+Top 10 "Mozambican <a href="https://sololearn.com"> Sololearner </a>" in 2022.

-- 🌱 **Current Focus**: Scaling PWAs & optimizing Ubuntu deployments.
+- 🌱 **Current Focus**: Scaling Progressive Web Apps (PWAs) and learning a lot of stuff, with a keen interest in UI/UX Design.

-- 🚀 **Mission**: Building tech that solves real problems in Mozambican education.
+- 🚀 **Mission**: Building tech that solves real problems, actively engaged in communities like MOZDEVZ and GDSC's.

+- 🗣️ **Languages**: Fluent in Portuguese (native), English (B1), and Spanish (A1), with an interest in Japanese and French.

+- 🎨 **Hobbies**: When not coding, I enjoy reading, writing, drawing, watching animes and Sci-Fi.

 ---